voku/portable-utf8/README.md

 - int $indent [optional] <p>Set the max length indent.</p>

 **Return:**
-- bool|string <p>An encoded MIME field on success,
+- false|string <p>An encoded MIME field on success,
 or false if an error occurs during the encoding.</p>

 --------